Youth Advisory Board

-- Attend quarterly YAB meetings in the Albany, NY area.
+- Attend YAB virtual or in person meetings in the Albany NY area

-- Complete monthly assignments related to youth transition.
+- Complete various monthly assignments related to foster care, runaway and homeless, trafficking, LGBTQ+

-- Represent the voices of the youth from your agency or county.
+- Represent youth from your agency or county

-- Seek out, listen to and respect others’ opinions and experiences.
+- Seek out, listen and respect other's opinion and experiences

 Board Member Benefits